 How to use AHA and BHA exfoliants?

 So which one should you use?
 AHAs and BHAs both diminish fine lines, they make your skin firmer, they smooth out rough skin, and they both improve dull, uneven skin tone.
+No wonder that they are very popular products within the Korean skincare beauty routine.
 The main difference between AHAs and BHAs stems from their solubility; AHAs are water soluble and affect the skin only superficially, while BHAs are oil soluble and penetrate deeper.
 So if you’re looking to exfoliate dry skin, you can best look for an exfoliant with AHAs, but if your looking to unclog pores and remove blemishes, you might benefit more from BHAs.
 But each individual skin reacts differently to different acids, so you may have to experiment first and look which one suits your specific skin best.
 One thing you can do is combine both types of acids.
 Please note that using either one acid on its own will provide amazing results, you absolutely do not have to combine exfoliants to get good results.
 But there’s nothing wrong with combining both acids to see which one works best for you.

 A couple things to keep in mind when combining AHAs with BHAs: